adil7halo/HW1_Comp-330/README.md

 Note.java contains a Note class which loads a File object.

 Once the NoteSystem.java and Note.java files are open, run the program, choose a number from the menu and generate the reports.
+There are already Identifiers, Mentions, and Keywords given in the .txt files.
 ________________________________________________________________________________________________________________

 Hw1 Pair Assignment